Fall in love with the game all over again in Scotland, the birthplace of golf

 The history of the game begins here

-Take a pilgrimage to the Home of Golf on your next golf vacation with a visit to Scotland.
-Follow in the footsteps of Open Winners such as Tiger Woods, Nick Faldo and Jack Nicklaus and test your game out in St Andrews.
-With seven courses in this special town, including the world-famous Old Course, highly acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!
+Take a pilgrimage to the Home of Golf on your next overseas golf vacation.
+Follow in the footsteps of Open Championship winners such as Jack Nicklaus, Tom Watson and Tiger Woods, and test your game out in St Andrews.
+With seven courses in the town, including the world-famous Old Course, as well as the highly acclaimed New Course and picturesque Castle Course, it's time to make a dent in your bucket list!

-Away from the Auld Grey Toon, you'll find an abundance of incredible golf across Scotland, with Turnberry and Royal Toon in the West, Castle Stuart, Royal Dornoch and Nairn in the Highlands, and too many exceptional courses to count along East Lothian’s golf coast.
+Away from the Auld Grey Toon, you'll find an abundance of incredible golf throughout the country, from Turnberry and Royal Troon in the West, up to Castle Stuart, Royal Dornoch and Nairn in the Highlands.
+And let’s not forget about Scotland’s Golf Coast in East Lothian, just 45 minutes from Edinburgh, with the likes of Gullane, Muirfield and plenty more.

 Why choose a golf vacation in Scotland?